The Music Technology course comprises of two, two hour exams.

 The second exam will test knowledge and learning of all the above units through practical application.
 Here students will follow particular instructions and use both MIDI and audio samples to build, edit and create (compose musical ideas or extend musical ideas from the MIDI/audio samples) a piece of music using a DAW.
 Students will save their work at various stages as they move through the exam and will also be required to provide both written and ‘screen shot’ evidence to demonstrate their understanding of the aspects of the practical exam.
 Both practical and written evidence will be required to be saved in a designated format.

-In the four unit folders are the key revision materials for both exams which have been handed out and practiced in class.
+In the four unit folders are the key revision materials for both exams.
 These need to be used at home in the same way practice has taken place in lessons.